juliana-gru/JSFlix/README.md

 Live on: https://jsflix.netlify.app/

-=> Frontend is functional but is not connected to the API yet, so clicking on "Try for 30 days free" will take you straight to the authenticated area.
+=> Frontend is functional but is not connected to the API yet, so clicking on "Try for 30 days free" will take you straight into the authenticated area.

 ### User stories*
 - User can create an account with their email